-Actions Supports Difficulty ACTION 2.1 2028-2030 (YEARS 8-10) Build protected bike lanes on existing motorized bridges over the Mississippi River, railroad corridors, freeways and expressways.
-See Walking Strategy 6 Safety, Equity, Mobility High Partner with the Minnesota Department of Transportation to build a new non-motorized bridge over I-94 between Lowry Avenue North and Dowling Avenue North, connecting North Minneapolis to the Mississippi River and helping to re-establish the community's connection to the waterfront that was severely limited by the construction of the interstate.
-See Walking Strategy 6 Equity, Mobility High ACTION 2.3 2020-2023 (YEARS 0-3); ON-GOING Consider planning and securing funds for new crossings of Regional Bicycle Barriers (as defined in the Metropolitan Council's Transportation Policy Plan) as project development opportunities arise.
-Safety, Equity, Mobility Medium SUPPORT ACTION 2.4 2020-2023 (YEARS 0-3); ON-GOING Coordinate with Minneapolis Park and Recreation Board's Neighborhood and Regional Park Capital Investment Projects to improve bikeway connections between parkway trails and City-owned bikeways.
+Difficulty Actions Supports DO ACTION 2.1 2028-2030 (YEARS 8-10) Safety, Equity, Build protected bike lanes on existing motorized bridges over the High Mobility Mississippi River, railroad corridors, freeways and expressways.
+See Walking Strategy 6 DO ACTION 2.2 2028-2030 (YEARS 8-10) Partner with the Minnesota Department of Transportation to build a new non-motorized bridge over I-94 between Lowry Equity, Mobility High Avenue North and Dowling Avenue North, connecting North Minneapolis to the Mississippi River and helping to re-establish the community's connection to the waterfront that was severely limited by the construction of the interstate.
+See Walking Strategy 6 DO ACTION 2.3 2020-2023 (YEARS 0-3); ON-GOING 2 Consider planning and securing funds for new crossings of Safety, Equity, Medium Regional Bicycle Barriers (as defined in the Metropolitan Council's Mobility Transportation Policy Plan) as project development opportunities arise.
+SUPPORT ACTION 2.4 2020-2023 (YEARS 0-3); ON-GOING Coordinate with Minneapolis Park and Recreation Equity, Board's Neighborhood and Regional Park Capital Mobility, Active Investment Projects to improve bikeway connections partnerships between parkway trails and City-owned bikeways.
 See Walking Action 7.7.
-Equity, Mobility, Active partnerships Low SUPPORT ACTION 2.5 2020-2023 (YEARS 0-3) Coordinate with the Minneapolis Park and Recreation Board to evaluate converting one-way trail operations to two-way, particularly around Bde Maka Ska, Lake of the Isles and Lake Harriet, taking into consideration safety, additional impervious surface, tree impacts and stormwater management.
-Equity, Mobility, Active partnerships High
+SUPPORT ACTION 2.5 2020-2023 (YEARS 0-3) Coordinate with the Minneapolis Park and Recreation Equity, Board to evaluate converting one-way trail operations Mobility, Active High to two-way, particularly around Bde Maka Ska, Lake partnerships of the Isles and Lake Harriet, taking into consideration